Armin Aberle

-Armin Aberle (born 13 December 1960) is a German semiconductor scientist and full professor at the National University of Singapore in the field of photovoltaics and solar energy, particularly thin film solar cells.
+Armin Gerhard Aberle (born 13 December 1960) is a German semiconductor scientist and professor at the National University of Singapore (NUS) in the field of photovoltaics (PV) and solar energy, with particular expertise in thin-film solar cells and crystalline silicon solar cells.
+He was the Chief Executive Officer and Head of the Solar Energy Research Institute of Singapore (SERIS) at NUS from April 2012 to June 2026.
+He currently serves as Cluster Director at SERIS.